-We hope you'll join us either as a Visitor or as a Volunteer as we launch some exciting projects and bring the fascinating history of Brixham to life.
+We hope you'll join us either as a Visitor or as a Volunteer as we bring the fascinating history of Brixham to life.

 Whether you want to research your family history, learn more about the Heroes of World Wars, enjoy the story of the Mayflower or our rich Maritime heritage, we have something for everyone in our welcoming family friendly Museum.